unocss-applet/unocss-applet/README.md

 # unocss-applet

-The Applet preset and transformer for [UnoCSS](https://github.com/unocss/unocss), modified to transform some CSS selector that mini-program can't use.
+The Applet preset and transformer for [UnoCSS](https://github.com/unocss/unocss), modified to transform some CSS selector.

 ## Instal